 Certificate Program Requirements

-The Technology for Language Education (TLE) certificate requires successful completion of the following four graduate courses:
+The Technology for Language Education (TLE) certificate requires successful completion of four graduate courses:

 Total Credit Hours | 12 |